 A skilled clinician isn’t always a skilled teacher, so it’s important to find instructors known for their educational excellence.
 Look beyond the marketing materials and investigate the program’s reputation.
 Do past participants speak highly of the instruction?
 Are the course instructors recognized leaders in the field of implant education?
 A program with a strong educational foundation will have a faculty that is not only clinically proficient but also passionate about teaching.
 Confirm that the instructors are experienced clinicians with a proven track record of helping dentists achieve predictable, high-quality outcomes for their patients.

-Common Challenges in Live Surgery Training
+Preparing for the Challenges of Live Surgery Training

 Live surgery courses are an incredible way to build real-world skills, but it’s helpful to know about the potential challenges before you jump in.
 Stepping into a live surgical setting as a learner is a unique experience, and being prepared for the environment will help you get the most out of your training.
 The best programs are designed to support you through these hurdles, turning them into powerful learning moments.